What You Need to Know

 When your job loss is for an extended period of time, you can ask to have your court order reviewed for a change.
 (Only a court can change a support order.)
 You can ask for a review by:

 - Asking the court for a review using a “do it yourself” (pro se) approach.
 Links to court forms for asking the court for a review.
-Forms are available on our website.
-General Information, then Forms.
+Forms are available here.
 You will use the Pro Se Checklist, Wisconsin Courts Pro Se Forms, Income and Expense Statement, and Petition for Waiver of Filing fees if appropriate.

 - Hiring an attorney to ask the court for a review.